maxgillham/8D-Audio/README.md

 ![listen page](./img/listen_page.PNG)

 ## Getting Started
 The dependancies required to run the script are in `requirments.txt`.
-This was built using python 3.7.0 and pip 18.1, you can install the dependancies with the command
+This was built using python 3.6.5, you can install the dependancies with the command
 `pip install -r requirements.txt`
 To add effects chains to the songs such as reverb, you need [SoX](http://sox.sourceforge.net/) installed on your computer.
-If pysox, the wrapper class for SoX doesn't recognize SoX, make sure you add SoX to PATH in enviorment variables.
+If you are on windows and pysox, the wrapper class for SoX doesn't recognize SoX, make sure you add SoX to PATH in enviorment variables.
+The web app also now has the funcitonality to download a song from youtube given a link.
+In order for this to run locally, you may also need ffprobe or avprobe.
+I use ffprobe, you can download it [here](https://www.ffmpeg.org/download.html).

-`audio_features.py` is best used for when devoloping the signal processing.
-This script was devoloped by taking files in the first directory and saves them in the seccond.
+The system architecture is as follows.
+* `app.py`
+  * This is the main script to launch the flask app
-* ./binary_audio/sample_audio
+* `audio_features.py
+  * This is the method containing all of the digital signal processing
-* ./binary_audio/static
+* `templates/.`
+  * These are the static webpages rendered in the flask app

 To run the flask app locally, `python app.py`.
-I have added an example file, it is a youtube not copy right song.
-You can play with what I have started by dropping a wav file in sample_audio, or use the exapmple, and running `audio_features.py` or uploading in the flask app.
-The result will be in sample_output or on the listening page.
-To download another wav file to experiment with, you can use this site, [Save Clip Bro](https://www.saveclipbro.com/).

 ## What needs to be done
-Currently, audio moves on horizontal plane with effects chain and is pretty close to achieving "8D" status.
-The other properties I have noticed in this format of audio conversion that need to be introduced are
+Currently, audio moves on horizontal plane and vertical plane with effects chain and is pretty close to achieving "8D" status.
+Some other things I am wanting to approve:

-* Left and right channel swapping to match song breakpoints (currently matches tempo)
-* Audio elevation swapping (turning tone up and down, I think this can be done in SoX)
-* Tune reverb and add additional effects using sox transformer
+* Reduce loss in audio reconstruction from ifft when applying high and low pass filters
 * Get temp file sharing to work with hosting on google cloud platform (maybe use google drive?)
-* Make a nice(r) looking UI
+* Make a loading bar